vvvvvvss/Documentation-Marvel-level-0/README.md

 # MARVEL LEVEL 0 TASKS
 ## TASK 1: 3D PRINTING
+Learnt how to use a 3D printer
+Understood what is an STL file
+Learnt to slice it using Ultimaker Cura
+3D printer used: Creality CR10 Smart Pro
 ## TASK 2: API

 ## TASK 3: Working with GitHub